 Understanding MDM/MAM Solutions & Alternatives

-Mobile Device Management and Mobile Application Management are valuable enterprise mobility solutions, especially for smartphones and tablets.
+Mobile Device Management and Mobile Application Management are valuable enterprise mobility management solutions, especially for smartphones and tablets.
 MDM and MAM can support BYOD, COPE, and CYOD, but they’re not usually designed to support kiosks, mPoS, ruggedized devices, or non-traditional Android hardware.

-Understanding your device lifecycle can reveal whether MDM, MAM, EMM or UEM is the best choice.
+Understanding your device lifecycle can reveal whether MDM, MAM, MIM, EMM or UEM is the best choice.
 The right answer is an intelligent platform that’s compatible with your IoT product roadmap.

 Esper is the first complete solution to deploy and manage single-purpose enterprise Android devices.
 Our Android DevOps cloud platform supports a wide range of smartphones, tablets, kiosks, mPoS, ruggedized devices, digital signage, and other embedded IoT.
 Book a demo today!